How do I clean my tile?

 Wash the area with warm, soapy water.
 Our go-to for this step is Dawn, because it is gentle, inexpensive, & effective.
 Using a clean, nonabrasive brush, sponge, or mop, gently loosen any dirt, soap scum, or residue that may be clinging to the surface of the tiles or grout lines.

-Rinse with clean water to remove any remaining dirt or residue.
+Rinse thoroughly with clean water to remove any remaining dirt and residue.
 If you clean regularly, you can probably skip straight to step five.

 Use a cleaner that is specifically formulated to be safe on tile & grout to remove anything that the previous steps couldn't handle.
 There are plenty of safe & effective cleaners on the market.
 Choose the one that best suits your situation & simply follow the instructions on the bottle.